redhat-openstack/website/source/documentation/add-packages.html.md

 core RDO packagers, and **cannot be approved by the requester**.

-4. Once the initial spec is considered ready to merge by the reviewers, go back to the Package Review Bugzilla and update it with the final spec and SRPM.
-Then, the formal package review will be conducted by the reviewer, who will set the `rdo-review +` flag.
-Only after the `rdo-review +` flag is set in the Bugzilla bug, the initial spec review will be approved in Gerrit.
+4. Once the initial spec is considered ready to merge by the reviewers, go back to the Package Review Story and update it with the final spec and SRPM.
+Then, the formal package review will be conducted by the reviewer using fedora-review.
+Only after the fedora-review output is added as a comment in the story, the initial spec review will be approved in Gerrit.

 5. Finally, send a new review to rdoinfo project to remove the `under-review` tag from `tags/under-review.yml` file and add tags for which package needs to be build, For current release Train, 2 files need to be updated(`tags/train.yml`, `tags/train-uc.yml`) ([example](https://review.rdoproject.org/r/#/c/18757/)).
-This change can be sent before merging review in step 3 if a `Depends-On: <gerrit-change-id step 3>` is added, but the review will only be approved once the `rdo-review +` flag has been set in the Bugzilla.
+This change can be sent before merging review in step 3 if a `Depends-On: <gerrit-change-id step 3>` is added.

 Once the change is merged in rdoinfo, a new package should be automatically built and published in the [RDO Trunk repos](http://trunk.rdoproject.org/centos7-master/report.html).